 Important Considerations During Any Naples, Florida Divorce Consultation

 If you are researching divorce online, you are probably familiar with the rule that lawyers cannot have even a consult with an attorney and then subsequently represent the opposing party.

 This will automatically trigger the thought, “I will just consult with every good lawyer in Naples, Florida and then my spouse won’t be able to hire any of them.”
 I assure you that this is a futile and counter-productive strategy.

 If in fact, if you do spend 40+ hours interviewing all of the divorce lawyers in Naples, Florida your spouse will merely end up hiring someone from Lee County or the Miami area.
 Your spouse’s attorney expenses, including the expense of commuting to Collier County for the court date, may end up being partly your responsibility as all expenses until you are divorced are considered marital expenses to be bourn by both parties.

-Feel free to contact my Naples, Florida law office for a free consultation to determine if you need representation or a paid consultation to consider all of your options as I have described above.
+Feel free to contact my Naples, Florida law office for a free initial consultation to determine if you need representation or a paid consultation to consider all of your options as I have described above.